Guidelines For Applying For A Grant On Behalf Of A Charity

 The Regional/Local Program awards grants for organizations/programs that are regional or local in scope.
 Grants range from $500 to $5,000 and can be reapplied for up to a maximum of $5,000 in a three-year period.

-The following is an overview of the MDRT Charitable Foundation Canada's Regional/Local grant application:
+The following is an overview of MDRT Foundation Canada's Regional/Local grant application: